Hormone Therapy for Prostate Cancer

 Ketoconazole, aminoglutethimide, and abiraterone acetate (Zytiga) are three androgen synthesis inhibitors that are approved in the United States.
 All are given as pills to be swallowed.

 Androgens have to bind to a protein in the prostate cell called an androgen receptor to promote cell growth.
-Antiandrogens drugs will bind to these receptors so that the androgens cannot.
+Antiandrogens drugs can block the action of male hormones and will bind to these receptors so that the androgens cannot.
 This slows the growth of prostate cancer cells.

 Because antiandrogens do not block androgen production, they are rarely used on their own to treat prostate cancer.
 Instead, they are used in combination with orchiectomy or an LHRH agonist.
 Use of an antiandrogen drug in combination with orchiectomy or an LHRH agonist is called combined androgen blockade, complete androgen blockade, or total androgen blockade.

 After orchiectomy or treatment with an LH-RH agonist, your body no longer gets testosterone from the testicles, the major source of male hormones.
 Because the adrenal gland makes small amounts of male hormones, you may receive an antiandrogen to block the action of the male hormones that remain.
 However, studies have shown that total androgen blockade is no more effective than surgery or an LH-RH agonist alone.